Reliability-Targeted Simulation of Item Response Data: Solving the Inverse Design Problem: Introduction

 \item \textbf{Algorithmic Toolkit:} We propose two complementary calibration algorithms. \emph{Algorithm~1 (Empirical Quadrature Calibration; EQC)} offers a fast, deterministic method suitable for routine use, utilizing large-sample Monte Carlo quadrature. \emph{Algorithm~2 (Stochastic Approximation Calibration; SAC)} employs a Robbins--Monro stochastic approximation approach \citep{robbins_monro_1951} for complex data-generating processes where deterministic quadrature is infeasible.

 \item \textbf{Validation Study:} We validate these algorithms across a diverse set of conditions, including non-normal latent distributions (skewed, bimodal, heavy-tailed) and realistic item parameters drawn from the Item Response Warehouse \citep{domingue_introduction_2025,zhang_realistic_2025}.
+This is important because IRT reliability coefficients are not invariant to the latent distribution, and thus can differ across populations even when item parameters are held fixed \citep{andersson2018large}.
 We demonstrate that our framework achieves target reliabilities within strict tolerance levels and elucidate the theoretical distinction between average-information and error-variance-based reliability metrics, showing they require different calibration scales due to Jensen's inequality.

 \item \textbf{Software Implementation:} We provide an open-source R package, \texttt{IRTsimrel}, which implements these algorithms.
 This tool enables applied researchers to easily integrate reliability targeting into their existing simulation workflows. \end{enumerate}